findthefunction/findthefunction/README.md

 ## About Me

 Hello!
-I'm **Christopher**, a full stack developer, passionate about open-source projects, Linux and managing data in creative and visually interactives ways.
-Currently implementing custom Llamas, tracking wildifre crews and learning Mandarin.
+I'm **Christopher**, a full stack developer.

+I'm passionate about learning and continuously expanding my skill set.
+With a solid foundation in a variety of languages, databases, and frameworks, I thrive on exploring new technologies and methodologies.
+My diverse background spans across deployment, cloud services, security practices, and more, making me well-equipped to tackle complex challenges and deliver robust, scalable solutions. --> Currently implementing custom Llamas, tracking wildifre crews and learning Mandarin.

 **Building something everyday.**